ibm-wsc/ConfidentialComputingOnLinuxONE/docs/access.md

 # Lab Access

-You will be performing the lab from what we refer to as a *RHEL Jumpbox*.
+You will be performing your lab from what we refer to as a *RHEL Jumpbox*.

 You can *access* the lab guide from anywhere on the public Internet.
 Actually *performing* the lab from anywhere other than the *RHEL Jumpbox* is another matter altogether-  it can't be done for the following reasons.